Historiography of early Christianity: Historicity of the canonical Gospels

 The Gospel of Mark, believed by scholars to be the first Gospel written, narrates the historically authentic baptism of Jesus, his preaching, and the crucifixion of Jesus.
 Matthew and Luke follow Mark's narrative, with some changes, and add substantial amounts of Jesus' ethical teaching, such as The Golden Rule.
 Elements whose historical authenticity is disputed include the two accounts of the nativity of Jesus, as well as certain details about the crucifixion and the resurrection.
-The fourth gospel, John, includes a number of historically reliable details, but it differs greatly from the first three gospels, and historians largely discount it.
-The canonical gospels, overall, are considered to have more historically authentic content than the various non-canonical gospels.

 While some Christian scholars maintain that the gospels are inerrant descriptions of the life of Jesus, other scholars have concluded that they provide no historical information about his life.

 The teachings of Jesus in the Gospel of John are very different from those found in the synoptic gospels.
 Thus, since the 19th century scholars have generally believed that only one of the two traditions could be authentic.
 Today, prominent, mainstream historians largely tend to discount the historical value of John.
 Few scholars regard John to be at all comparable to the Synoptics in terms of historical value.
 E. P. Sanders and other critical scholars conclude that the Gospel of John contains an "advanced theological development, in which meditations of the person and work of Jesus are presented in the first person as if Jesus said them."
 The scholars of the Jesus Seminar assert that there is little historical value in John and consider nearly every Johannine saying of Jesus to be nonhistorical.
 Geza Vermes discounts all the teaching in John when reconstructing "the authentic gospel of Jesus."